ransbotham3/TrySailPilot/README.md

 The top  has a code editor showing output inline between the lines of code when executed.

-The bottom left side shows the current memory; the right shows help.
+The bottom left side shows the current memory; the bottom right shows help.

 ## Basics